 The use of metacognition in maths is also a driving force to encourage children to become independent thinkers, each day they have to explain their level of understanding at different points throughout the lesson (First, Before and After stage) and then explain how they will further develop their understanding to make progress and be successful.
 Where possible, we aim to link new knowledge to existing knowledge they have previously acquired.

 We encourage children to learn their times tables both in school and at home.
 Many enjoy the Rockstars app which can be found below by clicking on the link.
 Classes run competitions to improve speed and accuracy.

 We also use the Numberbots app and run regular competitions to improve knowledge of number bonds.

-Please see information below which includes White Rose curriculum for each year group and an evaluation of maths at Beckers Green (SEF).
+Please see information below which includes White Rose curriculum for each year group, our calculation polices, our intent, implementation and impact document and an evaluation of maths at Beckers Green (SEF).